passwordcheck: Log cracklib diagnostics

 A user tried to use the cracklib build-time option of the passwordcheck module.
 This failed, as it turned out because there was no dictionary installed in the right place, but the error was not

 properly reported, because the existing code just throws away the error message from cracklib.
-Attached is a patch that changes this by logging any error message returned from the cracklib call.+1 on this, it's also in line with the example documentation from cracklib.
+Attached is a patch that changes this by logging any error message returned from the cracklib call.

 The returned error is potentially a bit misleading now, as it might say claim